The-MAZZTer/DarkForces/README.md

 ## Build

-I have only tested building on Windows.
-YMMV with Unity Editor for Mac/Linux though I am not doing anything platform specific.
+Currently I am using a Windows-only library for some graphics manipulation.
+I intend to change this in the future.
+If you want to pull it out and disable the functionality, it should be possible (it is used to read/write PNGs mainly).

-To build the file format DLL, open the solution file in the MZZT.DarkForces folder and build the MZZT.DarkForces.FileFormats project for Release AnyCPU.
-The DLL files will be output in Assets\Dark Forces\File Formats, ready for use in Unity.
-You can take them from there and use them elsewhere.
+To build the file format DLL, open the solution file in the MZZT.DarkForces folder with Visual Studio 2022 (2019 will probably work as well) and build the MZZT.DarkForces.FileFormats project for Release AnyCPU (use the dropdown at the top of Visual Studio which may say Debug or Release to switch).
+The DLL files will be output in Assets\Dark Forces\File Formats, ready for use in Unity, which should now be able to open and run the project successfully.
+You can also take the DLLs from there and use them in other projects if you want.

 To build the Unity showcase project, first build the file format DLL as above.
-Then you can add the folder where you checked out this project to Unity Hub as a project and open it using Unity Editor 2021.
+Then you can open the checkout folder using Unity Editor 2022.3.
 You can then build using the File > Build Settings... menu option in Unity Editor.
-Only Windows build has been tested.

-You can try building for other platforms.
-Current limitations are the need to directly access local files and folders (so mobile may not work, WebGL definitely won't) and SkiaSharp is currently used for the Map Generator and that has limited platform support (more platforms could be added with a newer version, or just porting the code to use ImageSharp, or just removing the Map Generator altogether).
-Also you will need a keyboard and mouse on the platform you build for.
+Currently the showcase is locked to Windows platform as it uses the System.Drawing GDI wrapper to import/export palettized PNGs.
+SkiaSharp is also used for image manipulation in other places.
+This could be removed or changed to improve platform compatibility as none of it is critical except to a couple features like the map generator which rely heavily on them.
+Another concern is the use of local file and folder .NET APIs for things like the Open/Save dialog boxes which may prevent some targets like WebGL.
+A keyboard and mouse are also required but the modern keybind system is in use in Unity so this can be changed fairly easily.

-## Showcase
+## Contents

 Included in this repo is a Unity project holding all the Unity-specific code in the form of a showcase to help show it all off.
 A bunch of different scenes are included to showcase what is possible with the included library.